wazuh/wazuh-documentation/source/deploying-with-puppet/wazuh-puppet-module/reference-wazuh-puppet/wazuh-agent-class.rst

   `Default undef`

 $wazuh_enrollment_manager_address
-  Hostname or IP of the manager where the agent will be enrolled.
+  Hostname or IP address of the manager where the agent will be enrolled.

   `Default undef`